vokya/english-for-designers-1/03-content-first/index.md

 ## About Me

 Hi, I'm Max!
-A graphic designer and artist born in Prague, Czechia who loves to work on fresh and exciting projects!
+A graphic designer and digital artist born in Prague, Czechia who loves to work on fresh and exciting projects!

 ## My Story